KLFitter/KLFitter/doc/WhatIsKLF.md

 ## Using KLFitter

+> We should have an introductory paragraph here that points to the example file
+> currently stored in [KLFitterExtras](KLFitter/KLFitterExtras) and mention,
+> that all the following subsections are implemented in that file.

 ### Setting the measured quantities

 The measured quantities are the four-vectors of jets and charged leptons, as